OokTech/TW5-BobEXE/README.md

 - `plugins/` the repo for any plugins to be packaed with the executables.
 By default just the Bob plugin
   - `plugins/OokTech/Bob` - the submodule for the Bob plugin
+  - `plugins/OokTech/TWederBob` - the submodule for the TWederBob plugin
 - `editions/` just holds the index wiki edition used as the root wiki.
 By default just the edition for the IndexWiki
 - `themes/` hold any themes to be packaged with the executables.
 By default empty
 - `TiddlyWiki5/` the repo for TiddlyWiki as a submodule